Harley-Davidson: MV Agusta Group

-Financial crisis
+2008 financial crisis

+The 2008 financial crisis and 2008–2010 automotive industry crisis affected also the motorcycle industry.
 According to Interbrand, the value of the Harley-Davidson brand fell by 43 percent to $4.34 billion in 2009.
 The fall in value is believed to be connected to the 66 percent drop in the company profits in two-quarters of the previous year.
 On April 29, 2010, Harley-Davidson stated that they must cut $54 million in manufacturing costs from its production facilities in Wisconsin, and that they would explore alternative U.S. sites to accomplish this.
 The announcement came in the wake of a massive company-wide restructuring, which began in early 2009 and involved the closing of two factories, one distribution center, and the planned elimination of nearly 25 percent of its total workforce (around 3,500 employees).
 The company announced on September 14, 2010, that it would remain in Wisconsin.

 Motorcycle engines

 The classic Harley-Davidson engines are V-twin engines, with a 45° angle between the cylinders.
 The crankshaft has a single pin, and both pistons are connected to this pin through their connecting rods.

 This 45° angle is covered under several United States patents and is an engineering tradeoff that allows a large, high-torque engine in a relatively small space.
 It causes the cylinders to fire at uneven intervals and produces the choppy "potato-potato" sound so strongly linked to the Harley-Davidson brand.

 To simplify the engine and reduce costs, the V-twin ignition was designed to operate with a single set of points and no distributor.
 This is known as a dual fire ignition system, causing both spark plugs to fire regardless of which cylinder was on its compression stroke, with the other spark plug firing on its cylinder's exhaust stroke, effectively "wasting a spark".
 The exhaust note is basically a throaty growling sound with some popping.

 The 45° design of the engine thus creates a plug firing sequencing as such: The first cylinder fires, the second (rear) cylinder fires 315° later, then there is a 405° gap until the first cylinder fires again, giving the engine its unique sound.

-Harley-Davidson has used various ignition systems throughout its history – be it the early points and condenser system, (Big Twin and Sportsters up to 1978), magneto ignition system used on some 1958 to 1969 Sportsters, early electronic with centrifugal mechanical advance weights, (all models from mid-1978 until 1979), or the late electronic with a transistorized ignition control module, more familiarly known as the black box or the brain (all models 1980 to present).
+Harley-Davidson has used various ignition systems, including the early points and condenser system on Big Twins and Sportsters up to 1978, a magneto ignition system used on some 1958 to 1969 Sportsters, an early electronic with centrifugal mechanical advance weights on all models from mid-1978 until 1979, and a later electronic with a transistorized ignition control module (more familiarly known as a black box or a brain) on all models 1980 to present.